 If the time should come that you decide to sell you rental property, you will likely find that not only has the value increased, but there is a strong demand for your property.
 The inventory of homes for sale near universities is typically quite limited.
 It is not uncommon for university towns to enact zoning restrictions that limit the growth of housing.
 As a result, you will likely face little competition if you decide to sell.

 Keep in mind that as is the case with any type of property rental, it is always important to ensure that you screen potential applicants.
-Using a professional tenant screening service, such as VerticalRent, can help to make the process much easier and give you greater peace of mind.
+Using a professional tenant screening service helps make the process easier and gives you greater peace of mind.
 While many people assume that renting to a college student means dealing with late payments and constant parties, that is certainly not always the case.
 There are many responsible college students looking for a secure place to call home while they complete their education.
 You simply need to make certain you screen applicants and verify their source of income.

 About Matt Angerer